The pressure metric for Anosov representations: Introduction

 Each Hitchin component lifts to a component of $\mathcal{C}_g(\pi_1(S),\sln)$.
 As a corollary of Theorem \ref{path metric} and work of Wolpert \cite{wolpert} we obtain:

-\begin{corollary}{\sc [Hitchin component]} The pressure form on the Hitchin component is an an analytic Riemannian metric which is invariant under the mapping class group and restricts to the Weil-Pe\-ter\-sson metric on the Fuchsian locus. \end{corollary}
+\begin{corollary}{\sc [Hitchin component]} The pressure form on the Hitchin component is an analytic Riemannian metric which is invariant under the mapping class group and restricts to the Weil-Pe\-ter\-sson metric on the Fuchsian locus. \end{corollary}

+The same naturally holds for Hitchin components of representations into $\ms{PSp}(n,\mathbb R)$, $\ms{S0}(n,n+1)$ and $\ms{G}_{2,0}$, since they embed in Hitchin components of representations into $\ms{PSL}(n,\mathbb R)$.
+Labourie and Wentworth \cite{labourie-wentworth} have announced an explicit formula (in term of the Hitchin parametrisation) for the pressure metric along the Fuchsian locus.

 Li \cite{li} has used the work of Loftin \cite{loftin} and Labourie \cite{labourie-cubic} to exhibit a metric on $\mathcal{H}_3(S)$, which she calls the Loftin metric, which is invariant with respect to the mapping class group, restricts to a multiple of the Weil-Petersson metric on the Fuchsian locus and such that the Fuchsian locus is totally geodesic.
 She further shows that a metric on $\mathcal{H}_3(S)$ constructed earlier by Darvishzadeh and Goldman \cite{goldman-darvishzadeh} restricts to a multiple of the Weil-Petersson metric on the Fuchsian locus.
+Kim and Zhang \cite{kim-zhang} introduced a mapping class group invariant K\"ahler metric on the Hitchin component $H_3(S)$ for $\mathsf{SL}(3,R)$, which Labourie \cite{labourie-cyclic} generalized to the Hitchin components associated to all real split simple Lie groups of rank 2.